 How much does a sinus lift cost?

 Dentists charge anywhere from around $1,500 to $5,000 in the US.
-These sinus lift surgery costs are per side and may be higher depending on how complex the work is and how much bone graft material is required.
+These sinus lift surgery costs are per side and may be higher depending on how complex the work is.
+It could also depend on how much bone graft material is required.
 If you have already received a quote for implants, check whether this includes any preparatory work for the sinus lift and bone graft surgery.

 Financing your sinus lift and other dental work